Catherine Barlow1

 Francis Greville, 1st Earl of Warwick 2

-He succeeded to the title of 8th Baron Brooke of Beauchamps Court, co.
-Warwick [E., 1621] on 28 July 1727.3 He was educated at Winchester College, Winchester, Hampshire, England.3 He held the office of Recorder of Warwick between 1741 and 1773.3 He was created 1st Earl Brooke of Warwick Castle [Great Britain] on 7 July 1746.3 He held the office of Lord-Lieutenant of Warwickshire between 1749 and 1757.3 He was invested as a Knight, Order of the Thistle (K.T.) on 29 March 1753.3 He was created 1st Earl of Warwick [Great Britain] on 13 November 1759.3 On 3 February 1767 he presented a petition to the House of Lords to just use the title and style of 'Earl of Warwick', with the rank and precedence of the earlier title 'Earl Brooke of Warwick Castle.4' He was invested as a Fellow, Society of Antiquaries (F.S.A.) on 4 February 1768.3
+He succeeded as the 8th Baron Brooke of Beauchamps Court, co.
+Warwick [E., 1621] on 28 July 1727.3 He was educated at Winchester College, Winchester, Hampshire, EnglandG.3 He held the office of Recorder of Warwick between 1741 and 1773.3 He was created 1st Earl Brooke of Warwick Castle [Great Britain] on 7 July 1746.3 He held the office of Lord-Lieutenant of Warwickshire between 1749 and 1757.3 He was appointed Knight, Order of the Thistle (K.T.) on 29 March 1753.3 He was created 1st Earl of Warwick [Great Britain] on 13 November 1759.3 On 3 February 1767 he presented a petition to the House of Lords to just use the title and style of 'Earl of Warwick', with the rank and precedence of the earlier title 'Earl Brooke of Warwick Castle.4' He was appointed Fellow, Society of Antiquaries (F.S.A.) on 4 February 1768.3

 Children of Francis Greville, 1st Earl of Warwick and Elizabeth Hamilton